Heroclixin’ Glossary

 Short-clicking — A cheating method in which players do not click their characters the proper amount of damage taken.
 Don’t be the scumbag who does this.

-Silver Age — A popular term for any unofficial format meant to bridge the gap between the official Modern Age and Golden Age formats.
-Every venue’s is different.
+Silver Age — An official format for figures with character cards that have the dial printed on them (2016’s Superior Foes of Spider-Man and newer).
+Formerly, it was a popular term for any unofficial format meant to bridge the gap between the official Modern Age and Golden Age formats.

 SP — Special Power.